Spotify Canvas maker

 No. The Canvas preset uses the existing export architecture and current scene, then applies a short 9:16 silent MP4 workflow for the release-day export job.

-No exact guarantee is claimed up front.
-The preset uses conservative settings to target a Canvas-friendly size, but final output depends on motion, style complexity, overlays, and background content.
+ImgTool uses conservative settings to target a Canvas-friendly file size, but final size depends on scene complexity, motion, overlays, and background content.
+Always check the exported file against Spotify's current Canvas requirements before uploading.

 Do I need an account?